hammoudhasan/webpage_hasan/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Large Language Models
-  - Computer Vision
+  - Multimodal Learning
-  - Machine Learning
+  - Safety Alignment

 # Education to show in About widget
 education: